John Thanos: Criminal history

 In October 1969, Thanos assaulted and raped a woman in Rosedale, Maryland.
 He was charged for the offense and was sentenced to twenty-one years in prison.
 At his trial, he threatened the judge, and later attempted to break out of prison in 1971.
-He succeeded in escaping but was recaptured shortly afterwards.
+He succeeded in escaping but was recaptured shortly afterwards and had eight years added to his sentence.
 Thanos was released from prison in April 1986, however, he returned only a month later after he committed an armed robbery at a convenience store.
 He was sentenced to a further eight years in prison.
 On April 15, 1990, Thanos was accidentally released early due to a mistake by a prison official who was later fired.

 Upon his release, Thanos went to work as a bricklayer and then as a chicken processor in Salisbury.
 In the summer of 1990, he exposed himself to a woman who gave him a ride.
 The woman charged him for the offense and Thanos feared he would be returned to prison.
 Thanos would later reveal in a videotaped confession that he embarked on a crime spree because he was worried his parole was going to be revoked.